PAMinerva/LearnDirectX/_sources/Tutorials/Appendices/01-MathBasics/spaces.md

 \end{align*}
 $$

-The result is that we no longer have $z_v$ in the denominators of the NDC coordinates.
-This means the NDC coordinates can be expressed as a linear combination of the view coordinates, so that we can build our orthographic projection matrix directly from equations $\eqref{eq:ASpaces19}$, $\eqref{eq:ASpaces20}$ and $\eqref{eq:ASpaces21}$, defining the NDC coordinates.
+The result is that we no longer have the $z_v$ term in the denominators of the NDC coordinates.
+This means that the NDC coordinates can be expressed as a linear combination of the view coordinates, so that we can build our orthographic projection matrix directly from equations $\eqref{eq:ASpaces19}$, $\eqref{eq:ASpaces20}$ and $\eqref{eq:ASpaces21}$, defining the NDC coordinates.

 $$\mathbf{P}=\left\lbrack\matrix{\frac{2}{r-l}&0&0&0\cr 0&\frac{2}{t-b}&0&0\cr 0&0&\frac{1}{f-n}&0\cr -\frac{r+l}{r-l}&-\frac{t+b}{t-b}&-\frac{n}{f-n}&1}\right\rbrack \tag{22}\label{eq:ASpaces22} $$

-This means that the matrix above allows us to go straight from view space to NDC space, without passing through the homogeneous clip space.
+In conclusion, the matrix above allows us to go straight from view space to NDC space, without passing through the homogeneous clip space.
 Although, the rasterizer still expects vertices in clip coordinates.
-Then, we need a way to make the rasterizer believe we are passing clip coordinates, while also avoiding the perspective division.
+Therefore, we need a way to make the rasterizer believe we are passing clip coordinates, while also avoiding the perspective division.
 As you can see in the fourth column of the orthographic projection matrix $\eqref{eq:ASpaces22}$, the unitary value has moved in the last element.
 This means that if you multiply a vertex by this matrix you will get 1 in the last component of the resultant vector.
 That way, the rasterizer will divide the remaining components by 1, which nullifies the effect of the perspective division.

 ### Projection matrices in DirectX [WIP]